 The mission of JISE is to be the premier journal on information systems (IS) education.
 To support that mission, JISE emphasizes quality and relevance in the papers that it publishes.
 In addition, JISE recognizes the international influences on IS education and seeks international input in all aspects of the journal, including authorship, reviewing, and Editorial Board membership.

 JISE operates as a Diamond Open Access journal.
 This means that there are no subscription fees, no submission/processing fees, and no publication fees.
 All papers published in JISE have undergone rigorous peer review.
 This includes an initial editor screening and double-blind refereeing by three or more expert reviewers.
 Additional details are available regarding the submission process and the types of articles.

 The EDSIG Conference on Information Systems and Computing Education (EDSIGCon) is a peer-reviewed conference for academic professionals and institutions of higher learning focused on Information Systems education including (but not limited to) model curriculum, assessment, distance education challenges, capstone and service learning projects, and information systems research geared toward educators.
-EDSIGCon 2018 will be held in Norfolk, VA, from October 31 - November 3, 2018.
+EDSIGCon 2018 in Norfolk, VA, was a great success!
+EDSIGCon 2019 will be held in Cleveland, OH, from November 6 - 9, 2019.
 Check out edsigcon.org for full details regarding the call for participation, the venue, key dates, and more.

 Copyright © Information Systems and Computing Academic Professionals (ISCAP).
 Permission to make digital or hard copies of all or part of this journal for personal or classroom use is granted without fee provided that the copies are not made or distributed for profit or commercial use.
 All copies must bear this notice and full citation.
 Permission from the Editor is required to post to servers, redistribute to lists, or utilize in a for-profit or commercial use.
 Permission requests should be sent to the Editor at email@example.com.